 - directly from you when you provide it to us or our agents or contractors;

-- via our website or when you deal with us online (including when you use our video consultation services, make appointments and through our social media pages);
+- via our website or when you communicate with us online (including when you use our video consultation services, make appointments and through our social media pages);

-- if you are a patient, from your doctor (including any medical records uploaded or created on our system);
+- if you are a patient, from your healthcare provider (including any medical records uploaded or created on our system);

 - from publicly available sources;